CryptoExperts/VRAPS/README.md

 ### Output of P Verification

-For probing security verification, the tool simply outputs if for the considered value of $t$, whether the gadget is or is not $t$-Probing secure.
+For probing security verification, the tool simply outputs if for the considered value of t, whether the gadget is or is not t-Probing secure.

 ### Output of RP Verification